 - HP acquires Autonomy for 10.2bln, which many analyst claim is far too expensive.
 Autonomy is software company with software that turns huge volumes of images, text, and video into useful statistics and insights for businesses.
 Although I don’t see what this company would add to HP’s portfolio, the numbers aren’t don’t look that bad.
 Autonomy gets close to $1 billion in revenue each year, so a price of 10.2bln might just be justified if HP has a great master-plan to blend this company in its existing suite of products and services.

 I really wonder what is going to happen after all this news and decisions.
-It is evident that the stock market wasn’t very enthusiast about the recent feeds of news.
+It is evident that the stock market wasn’t very enthusiast about the recent feeds of news. the volatility in the stock market is driven by inflation fears and rising interest rates.
 HP had already lost 25% of its stock value in 2011 and plummeted to $23.55 (>20% less).
 It is noteworthy that HP has been buying back $4.6bln worth of shares this year, but this apparently also couldn’t stop the price slide.
 It has been said that Apple was worth more than HP, Microsoft, and Dell together, but with HP’s current stock value Apple is worth more than HP, Microsoft, Dell, Nokia and RIM!

 Sources and related links: